 Why does breastfeeding hurt?

-The most likely reason for breastfeeding to hurt is if your baby is not latched to the breast properly.
-If your baby latches just to your nipple without a deep mouthful of the surrounding breast tissue, the nipple will be pinched against the roof of your baby’s mouth and it will be very painful.
-Your nipple may come out of your baby’s mouth slanted like the top of a new lipstick instead of rounded like a cherry on a cake.
-Or your nipple may look white for a few moments as if the blood has been squeezed out of the nipple (see Vasospasm Symptoms).
+The most likely reason for breastfeeding to hurt is when a baby attaches to the nipple without a deep mouthful of the surrounding breast tissue.
+If the nipple is not far enough into the baby’s mouth, it will tend to be pinched between the tongue and the roof of baby’s mouth and this will be very painful.
+Your nipple may come out of baby’s mouth slanted like the top of a new lipstick instead of rounded like a cherry on a cake.
+Or nipples may even look white for a few moments as if the blood has been squeezed out of them.

 Shallow latch (painful)